Sign In Forgot Password

 B'nei Mitzvah Committee

-Chaired by Amanda Coffey, the B'nei Mitzvah Committee helps arrange Havurah's b'nei mitzvah process.
+Co Chaired by Liza Springgate and Sarah Shine, the B'nei Mitzvah Committee helps arrange Havurah's b'nei mitzvah process.
 This includes collaborating with staff members to provide the workshops listed below, to create and maintain materials and resources, and to support families during the three-year journey.
-Committee members are Michael Evans, Julie Hastings, Judy Laura Orgel, Chari Smith, Abigail Webb, Liza Springgate, Sarah Shine and Miriam Budner.
+Other committee members include Miriam Reshotko and Miriam Budner.

 B'nei Mitzvah Cohort

 Youths being called to the Torah this year will build community and ask, “What does being Jewish and becoming bar, bat, or b’nei mitzvah mean to me?”
 Led by Rabbi Benjamin.
 Meets Oct.
-18, 25 and Nov.
-1, 8, 6:30-8:30
+23 and 30, Nov.
+6 and 13, 6:30-8:30.
+Dinner is included.

 B'nei Mitzvah Logistics Workshop

-Planning and setup at Havurah.
-A walk through the B’nei Mitzvah Handbook with Carrie Kirschner, Youth Education and B'nei Mitzvah Program Coordinator.
-Meets Nov.
-1, 7:30-8:30
+We will go over planning and setup at Havurah for a B'nei Mitzah.
+Includes a walk through the B’nei Mitzvah Handbook with Carrie Kirschner, Youth Education and B'nei Mitzvah Program Coordinator.
+Meets Oct.
+30, 7:30-8:30

 B’nei Mitzvah: Beginning the Journey/Date Selection

-This workshop for parents will focus on the rite of passage itself, then on the date-selection process.
-Led by Rabbi Benjamin, Deborah Eisenbach-Budner and the B’nei Mitzvah Committee.
+This workshop for parents with students in Grade 5 will focus on the rite of passage itself, then on the date-selection process.
+Led by the B’nei Mitzvah Committee and Staff.
 Meets Feb.
-25, 10:00-12:00
+23, 10:00-12:00

 Whose B'nei Mitzvah Is It Anyway?